Mega Man: Comics

 Dreamwave Productions and Brazilian publisher Magnum Press made its own comic books based on the classic game series.
 The Brazilian series, Novas Aventuras de Megaman ("New Adventures of Megaman"), were originally published and sold in Brazil between 1996 and 1997 and drew certain criticism for featuring bizarrely altered storylines (with characters from several installments appearing at random, as well as erotic and sexual innuendo in Mega Man and X's relationship with Roll) as well for frequent nudity involving Roll and an original character named Princesa, which attempted to take over the status as the main character of the comics; its sudden end on a cliffhanger.
 The series was illustrated by Erica Awano, Eduardo Francisco, Daniel HDR and others.

 The Dreamwave series lasted only four issues and also ended abruptly, with plot-threads from the first three issues being dropped completely in the final issue and the inclusion of a short story promising a Mega Man X follow-up that never materialized.
 This was one of several Dreamwave Capcom comics that were cut short or simply never made it to issue #1, including Maximo, Darkstalkers and Rival Schools.

-On July 20, 2017, it was announced that Mega Man Megamix would be getting remastered on January 24, 2018, titled "Mega Man: Mastermix" These releases will contain remastered versions of the original stories and in full color provided by Josh Perez.
-And on September 29, 2018, It was announced that Mega Man Mastermix would be getting released in trade paperback form on April 2, 2019.
+On July 20, 2017, it was announced that Mega Man Megamix would be remastered on January 24, 2018, titled "Mega Man: Mastermix".
+The releases contain remastered versions of the original stories and in full color provided by Josh Perez.
+On September 29, 2018, It was announced that Mega Man Mastermix would be released in trade paperback form on April 2, 2019.
 In July 2024, Udon Entertainment announced a Mega Man comic for release in 2025.

 Archie Comics

 In April 2011, Archie Comics released their first issue in an ongoing series of licensed comics based on the Mega Man franchise which features the titular character going against his nemesis Dr. Wily in various, original story arcs.
 The overall concept was created and almost exclusively written by Ian Flynn, who was also the head writer for Archie Comics' other video game licensed comic series Sonic the Hedgehog.
 Consequently, as of May 2013, both series have been crossed-over in a major story arc called "Worlds Collide", which spans twelve issues between the Mega Man comics, the main Sonic the Hedgehog comics, and the latter's side-series Sonic Universe.
 The popularity of this crossover is such that another meeting of the two series, "Worlds Unite", was announced for spring of 2015.
 The series was put on "indefinite hiatus" after Issue 55.

-In April 2025, Udon Entertainment announced a reprint of the series with updated art and new short stories from the original creative team.
+In April 2025, Udon Entertainment announced a reprint of the series under the title Mega Man Adventures, with updated art and new short stories from the original creative team.
+At San Diego Comic-Con 2026, Udon announced that they will continue the comic under the Adventures banner, picking up directly after issue #55.